cuiyongbo/hello-world/my_wiki/computer_glossary/os_problem/programming_problems_note.rst

       $ automake -a
       $ ./configure

+      $ ./test.py # also the same problem
+      : No such file or directory

 #. make: warning: Clock skew detected.
 Your build may be incomplete.

    That message is usually an indication that some of your files have modification times